[HISTORY: Adopted by the County Council of Talbot County 1-30-1990 by Bill No. 379. Amendments noted where applicable.]

 The person's right to elect to stand trial for the violation.

 Proceedings.
-In a proceeding before the District Court, the violation shall be prosecuted in the same manner and to the same extent as set forth in municipal infractions in Article 23A, § 3(b)(7) through (15), Annotated Code of Maryland, as amended from time to time and which is incorporated by reference herein.
+In a proceeding before the District Court, the violation shall be prosecuted in the same manner and to the same extent as set forth in municipal infractions in Md.
+Code Ann., Local Government Art., § 6-108 through § 6-115, as amended from time to time, and which is incorporated by reference herein.
 The County Attorney is authorized to prosecute a violation of this chapter, enter a nolle prosequi or place such cases on the stet docket.